glamorous/TMDb-PHP-API/README.markdown

 ## Why this class ##

-This class has been started with the old API version (2.1) because of the lack of a general and recent php class for TMDb in the time.
+This class has been started with the old API version (2.1) because of the lack of a general and recent php class for TMDb at the time.
 The second reason why this class is made is very simple: I love the work they do at [TMDb](http://themoviedb.org).
-They provide a great API so everyone can use there database to make cool applications.
+They provide a great API so everyone can use their database to make cool applications.
 Now there's a new API v3 and it's supported too.
-The old version you can find in a [different branch at github](https://github.com/glamorous/TMDb-PHP-API/tree/apiv2).
+The old version you can find on a [different branch at github](https://github.com/glamorous/TMDb-PHP-API/tree/apiv2).

 ## Requirements ##